 Different types of bisphosphonates are available, such as:

-Each has somewhat different effects.
-Bisphosphonates in cancer treatment are often given through an IV (intravenous) line every 3 to 4 weeks.
+Each medicine has somewhat different effects.
+Bisphosphonates in cancer treatment are often given through a small, flexible tube called an IV (intravenous) line every three to four weeks.
 They are also available as pills that you swallow.
-But the pills are not well absorbed and can irritate the GI (gastrointestinal) tract.
+But the pills are not well absorbed and can irritate the gastrointestinal (GI) tract.
 The side effects of bisphosphonates are usually mild and don’t last long.
 Some of the most common side effects are:

 Lack of appetite

-Doctors sometimes give this medicine in place of a bisphosphonate.
-It is given either by IV or injected under the skin every 4 weeks.
+Healthcare providers sometimes give this medicine in place of a bisphosphonate.
+It is injected under the skin every four weeks.
+Side effects are much the same as those caused by bisphosphonates.

-Doctors may also prescribe denosumab if bisphosphonates stop working.
+Healthcare providers may also give denosumab if bisphosphonates stop working.
 Denosumab can help prevent or delay problems like fractures in people with bone metastases.

-Radiation therapy uses high-energy ionizing radiation to hurt or destroy cancer cells.
+Radiation therapy uses strong ionizing X-rays to damage or destroy cancer cells.
 Radiation is often helpful in easing pain and killing tumor cells in bone metastases.
 It may also be used to help prevent fractures and to treat spinal cord compression.
-It may take 2 to 3 weeks for the full effects of this treatment to occur.
+It may take two to three weeks for the full effects of this treatment to occur.
 Side effects of radiation may include skin changes in the area being treated.
 In rare cases, it may cause a short-term increase in symptoms of bone metastasis.

 Radiopharmaceutical therapy is another type of radiation.
 This approach involves injecting a radioactive substance into a vein.
 The substance is attracted to areas of bone that have cancer.
 Giving radiation directly to the bone in this way destroys active cancer cells in the bone and can ease symptoms.
 It is often very useful if many bones are affected.
-Two important side effects are lower blood counts and greater risk for bleeding.
-In rare cases, there is a greater risk of leukemia.
+Side effects are rare.

-Other treatments for bone metastases and their symptoms include physical therapy, and controlling pain with or without medicine.
-Doctors use many different medicines or combinations of medicines to treat pain from bone metastases.
-The main types of medicines used to treat this pain are NSAIDs (nonsteroidal anti-inflammatory drugs).
+Other treatments for bone metastases and their symptoms include physical therapy and pain control with or without medicine.
+Healthcare providers use many different medicines or combinations of medicines to treat pain from bone metastases.
+The main types of medicines used to treat this pain are nonsteroidal anti-inflammatory drugs (NSAIDs).
 These include aspirin and ibuprofen.
-They stop the substances (prostaglandins) that seem responsible for much bone pain.
-Other ways to manage pain without medicine include using heat and cold, relaxation methods, and therapeutic beds or mattresses.
+They stop substances called prostaglandins that seem responsible for much bone pain.
+Other ways to manage pain without medicine include using heat and cold, relaxation, and therapeutic beds or mattresses.

 The University of Chicago Medicine